 In the second semester, you can choose elective courses in Sweden or abroad, or do an internship for a half or full semester.

-In the third semester, you choose one of the following semi-elective courses: Social Europe, European Environment or Europe in the World.
-Then, you choose among the following four methods courses: Applied Statistical Analysis, Applied Qualitative Research Methods, Applied Qualitative Research Methods, Problems and Design, Introduction to Applied Research Design and Quantitative Research Methods for Social Scientists.
-The last semester is dedicated to your master’s thesis.
+In the third semester, you choose first one of the following semi-elective courses: Central and Eastern Europe: fully European or the European other?, Social Europe, European Environment and Energy or Europe in the World.
+Secondly, you choose one of the four methods courses: